ZinneyLee/zinneylee.github.io/README.md

   - **_How incorrectly_** did our AI choose the answer?

 Set FPR to x-axis and TPR to y-axis.
+Calculate and plot the TPR and FPR of each confusion matrix.
+Then All the points become a ROC curve.
 <img src = "https://user-images.githubusercontent.com/65939621/85402051-feee3500-b595-11ea-9630-41e87642237e.png" width="500">
+In the graph, a green diagonal is the same of TPR and FPR.
+In other words, it is the probability of accidental occurrence.
+So the closer the ROC curve is to the green line, the worse our AI's ability.
+~~(Threshold = our AI's prediction)~~
+And the more similar the shape of the ROC curve to '⎾', the better our AI's ability.

 If you want to know more, this [video](https://youtu.be/4jRBRDbJemM) will be helpful for you.